maryjess/6nimmts/README.md

-# 6 nimmt!
-Game
+# Welcome to 6nimmts! 🍻
+This project is a digital version of the card game **6 nimmt**! (also known as Take 6), designed by Wolfgang Kramer in 1994.

+### _If you didn't know about the game_

-**6 nimmt**! (also known as Take 6) is a popular card game designed by Wolfgang Kramer in 1994.
-It's played with a custom deck of 104 cards numbered 1-104, each bearing 1, 2, 3, 5, or 7 cattle heads that represent penalty points.
+The game starts with a deck of 104 cards numbered 1-104, each bearing 1, 2, 3, 5, or 7 cattle heads that represent penalty points.
 Players aim to collect the fewest cattle heads by strategically placing cards on four rows according to simple rules.
 When a player places the sixth card in a row, they must take that entire row, scoring all the penalty points on those cards.

 The game ends when a player reaches 66 penalty points, and the player with the lowest total score wins.
-This fast-paced game combines strategic thinking with elements of luck, making it engaging for players of all ages
+This fast-paced game combines strategic thinking with elements of luck, making it engaging for players of all ages.

 ## Table of Contents
 - [6 Nimmt!
 Game](#6-nimmt-game)